irrationalgenius/pantry/resources/Notes Development.md

 ***********
 ### Backlog
-- [ ] Core Function: RemoveGuestVisit Controller
+- [ ] Core Function: ArchiveGuestVisit
-- [ ] Core Function: RemoveGuestVisit Implementation
+  - [ ] Join this functionality with the Guest Archive
 - [ ] Feature: Data Locking or User Privs
 - [ ] Feature: User Authentication (Login System)
 - [ ] Feature: Inventory Tracking
-- [ ] Rename backend project to "pantry-server"
+- [ ] Rename backend project to "pantry-services"
+- [ ] You may not need the *check* functions, if you properly catch the errors

 - Update Project Documentation
   - [ ] [Github Markdown](https://guides.github.com/features/mastering-markdown/)